 Even if you can use Form 1040EZ, it may benefit you to use Form 1040A or 1040 instead.
 For example, you can claim the head of household filing status (which usually results in a lower tax than single) only on Form 1040A or 1040.
 You can claim the retirement savings contributions credit (saver's credit) only on Form 1040A or 1040.
-Use TeleTax topic 610.
+For more information on the retirement savings contributions credit, use TeleTax topic 610.

 You were never married.

 You were legally separated, according to your state law, under a decree of divorce or separate maintenance.
-But if, at the end of 2013, your divorce was not final (an interlocutory decree), you are considered married and cannot use the single filing status.
+But if your divorce was not final (an interlocutory decree), you are considered married and cannot use the single filing status.

 You believe your spouse is not reporting all of his or her income, or